The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

-This is the most popular sections of the Edale Skyline walk as Mam Tor is very accessible from both Edale and Castleton, as well as a car park close by.
+This is the most popular section of the Edale Skyline walk as Mam Tor is very accessible from both Edale and Castleton, as well as a car park close by.

 Follow the Great Ridge all the way, up over Back Tor, then on to the final summit Lose Hill.

-Once you’ve reached Lose Hill, you can then ascend a couple of routes back down to the road that leads you to Hope Station.
+Once you’ve reached Lose Hill, you can then ascend down the hill and you’ll reach the road that leads you to Hope Station.

 Do you have any more questions about the Edale Skyline hike?
 Ask me in the comments below.

 Shorten the walk